UtahSC/FizzBuzzPlusPlus/README.md

 # Fizz Buzz Plus Plus

 Fizz Buzz is a game about division.
 For a complete explanation see the [Wikipedia entry](https://en.wikipedia.org/wiki/Fizz_buzz).
 But the basic gist is that if a number is divisible by 3 it should be replaced by "fizz".
-A number divisible by 5 should be replaced by "buzz".
+A number is divisible by 5 it should be replaced by "buzz".
 A number divisible by 3 and 5 should be replaced by "fizzbuzz".
 All other numbers should be left as is.

+The goal of this kata is to write a piece of code that will take any number and return a string containing the "Fizz Buzz"-ified version of that number.
+In some cases that returned value will just be a string version of the number.
+In other cases the returned number will be "fizz", "buzz" or "fizzbuzz".

 The basic version of Fizz Buzz is great to get started.
 But sometimes it's fun to solve a problem a little more complex.
 The following is a list of additional conditions to make the basic Fizz Buzz problem a bit more complex.
 The main cases are marked in **bold**.
 There are some examples of combinations of different multiples in normal text.